-- Make sure that you have consulted with your access advisor each semester to confirm that your requested exam-related accommodations have been approved for your courses. - Students must submit a request for each exam they wish to take in the exam room. - Requests for exam times can be made either online (see the Banacos Academic Center Exam Room web page) or in the Banacos Academic Center by filling out the purple exam request form next to the exam room office. - Students should request exam times as soon as possible. - 2 days: Most exams should be requested at least 2 days before the exam is scheduled. - 7 days: If you need a reader or scribe, 1) request the exam at least 7 days beforehand, and 2) consult with your reader or scribe, usually an exam room assistant or other Banacos staff person) to confirm availability. - 7 days: Request an exam 7 days beforehand, also, if you need one of the following: - use of a computer; - a separate room with fewer students; - to be alone; - JAWS; - Kurzweil; - Zoomtext; - Dragon Naturally Speaking; or, - Other accommodations. - Please discuss these type of requests with the access advisor or the exam room staff as soon as possible and before requesting the exam.
+- Make sure that you have consulted with your program advisor each semester to confirm that your requested exam-related accommodations have been approved for your courses. - Students must submit a request for each exam they wish to take in the exam room. - Requests for exam times can be made either online (see the Banacos Academic Center Exam Room web page) or in the Banacos Academic Center by filling out the purple exam request form next to the exam room office in the Banacos Center. - Students should request exam times as soon as possible. - 2 days: Most exams should be requested at least 2 days before the exam is scheduled. - 7 days: If you need a reader or scribe, 1) request the exam at least 7 days beforehand, and 2) consult with your reader or scribe (sometimes your program advisor, but it might be an exam room assistant or other Banacos staff person) to confirm availability. - 7 days: Request an exam 7 days beforehand, also, if you need one of the following: - use of a computer; - a separate room with fewer students; - to be alone; - Jaws; - Kurzweil; - Zoomtext; - Dragon Naturally Speaking; or, - Other accommodations. - Please discuss these type of requests with your program advisor or the exam room staff as soon as possible and before requesting the exam.

-If you have not made a timely request, please consult with exam room staff to see if you can be accommodated.
+• If you have not made a timely request, please consult with exam room staff to see if you can be accommodated.